gsknnft/QWormhole/README.md

 QWormhole abstracts the transport layer, selecting native or TS based on availability and preference.
 The runtime layer handles orchestration, framing, rate limiting, and handshake semantics.

+> **SCP vs QWormhole**
+>
+> The Sovereign Compute Protocol (SCP) spec in `spec/` defines the semantic layer: negentropic identity, intent graphs, shard topology, and sovereign registries.
+QWormhole is the transport ritual that carries those semantics safely across TCP/TLS.
+Today we ship the transport (handshake tags, negentropy vectors, TLS binding) and expose hooks so the SCP layer can evolve independently.
+Think of QWormhole as the substrate; SCP rides on top.

 **Architecture Overview**

   Client (TS/native)